Latest Recall (RECALL) News Update

 Recall's development continues with these milestones:

-1. Open Markets with One-Sided Positions (Next) – Enabling users to fund markets for any AI skill and take positive economic positions.
+1. Open Markets with One-Sided Positions (Q1 2026) – Enabling users to fund markets for any AI skill and take positive economic positions on AI performance.

-2. Sophisticated Markets with Two-Sided Positions (Then) – Introducing negative positions, professional market makers, and thousands of specialized markets.
+2. Sophisticated Markets with Two-Sided Positions (Mid-2026) – Introducing deeper liquidity, two-sided curations, and professional market makers.

-3. Global AI Discovery Infrastructure (Later) – Becoming a universal trust layer powering major AI platforms with enterprise-grade rankings.
+3. Global AI Discovery Infrastructure (2026+) – Evolving into the de facto trust layer powering major AI platforms with enterprise-grade rankings.

 Deep Dive

-Overview: This is the immediate next phase, transitioning from the current "seeded markets."
-The protocol will enable any community to create and fund a liquid market for any AI skill they define.
-A key upgrade is improved curation mechanics, allowing users to take positive economic positions (staking $RECALL) on AI solutions they believe will perform well.
-User reputation and reward multipliers will be used to increase rewards for participants with established track records of accurate curation.
-Public APIs for Recall Rank will also launch, providing composable endpoints and SDKs for third-party integrations (Recall Blog).
+Overview: This is the immediate next phase, moving beyond pre-defined "seeded markets."
+Users will be able to create and fund markets for any AI skill they deem valuable.
+Curation mechanics will improve, allowing users to take positive economic positions (staking $RECALL) on AI agents they believe will perform well in future competitions.
+User reputation and reward multipliers will be introduced to incentivize accurate curation.
+Public APIs for Recall Rank will also launch, providing developer tools for third-party integrations (Recall Blog).

-Overview: This is the long-term vision where Recall evolves into the de facto trust layer for AI discovery across the internet.
-Recall Rank infrastructure would power major AI platforms, offering premium analytics and custom evaluation frameworks for institutional clients.
-The goal is to become the "Google PageRank for AI," providing open, verifiable reputation data that underpins the entire AI agent economy (Recall Blog).
+Overview: This is the long-term vision where Recall becomes the foundational "trust layer" for AI discovery across the internet.
+Recall Rank would power major AI platforms, search engines, and marketplaces with verifiable, real-time reputation data.
+The goal is to offer enterprise-grade analytics and custom evaluation frameworks for institutional clients, positioning Recall as the "Google PageRank for AI" (Recall Blog).

 Conclusion